flutter/flutter/base/android/java/src/org/chromium/base/README_logging.md

 Level here is either `VERBOSE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `ASSERT`, or `SUPPRESS` By default, the level for all tags is `INFO`.

+### An exception trace is printed when the exception is the last parameter ###

+As with `java.util.Log`, putting a throwable as last parameter will dump the corresponding stack
+trace:

+    Log.i(TAG, "An error happened: %s", e)

+    I/cr.YourModuleTag: ( 999): An error happened: This is the exception's message I/cr.YourModuleTag: ( 999): java.lang.Exception: This is the exception's message
+    I/cr.YourModuleTag: ( 999):     at foo.bar.MyClass.test(MyClass.java:42)
+    I/cr.YourModuleTag: ( 999):     ...

+Having the exception as last parameter doesn't prevent it from being used for string formatting.

 ### Logging Best Practices

 #### Rule #1: Never log PII (Personal Identification Information):